sjl/.plan/README.markdown

   enough to really get it into my stupid brain.
 * Added a couple of docstrings to [cl-pcg][].
 Still not sure about the API layout...
 I think I need to try it in a real game to see how it feels.

+## 2017-03-15

+* Did a bunch of stuff on my team's game.
+I really need to dig into the Unity networking documentation...

+## 2017-03-16

+* Whipped up some docs for [cl-pcg][].
+I think I'll just call it released in the next day or two and see where it goes from there.